JayLiangMKT/PML-Model-for-Data-Science-on-Coursera/README.md

-# Start-to-try-1
+# PML Model about the "classe" with 5 classes
-For course on coursera
+For course Practical Machine Learning of Data Science Specification on coursera